-- 2018 data for waste generation and management represent all waste accounted for through AT&T Inc.’s domestic U.S. general solid waste and hazardous waste programs.
-The 2019–2021 data for waste generation and management represent all waste accounted for through AT&T Inc.’s domestic U.S. general solid waste, asset recovery, e-waste, furniture recycling, paper shredding and regulated (hazardous and nonhazardous) waste programs, unless otherwise noted.
-2022 data inclusive of AT&T Communications, U.S. operations.
+- 2018 data for waste generation and management represents all waste accounted for through AT&T Inc.’s domestic U.S. general solid waste and hazardous waste programs.
+The 2019–2021 data for waste generation and management represents all waste accounted for through AT&T Inc.’s domestic U.S. general solid waste, asset recovery, e-waste, furniture recycling, paper shredding and regulated (hazardous and nonhazardous) waste programs, unless otherwise noted.
+2022 data is inclusive of AT&T Communications, U.S. operations.

 - 2022 includes total waste recycled/reused and total waste sent to landfill, as well as total waste composted and total waste managed through other means.

 - Due to improved reporting, total nonhazardous waste composted and reused was included in distinct categories for the first time in 2020.

 - This category does not include WarnerMedia donations to local community partners, as donated materials are tracked by number of pieces donated, not weight.